phantomcurve/Pizza-Parlor/README.md

 ## Tests/Specs

 Describe Pizza()
-Test: It should create an object called Pizza with properties of:
+Test: "It should create an object called Pizza with properties of":
 * toppings
 * size
 * current price
+Expected outcome: let pizzaParty = new Pizza(toppings, size)

+Describe sizePrice()
+Test: "It should define and add a specified price for a specified size selection."
+Expected outcome: if this.size === small => currentPrice = 15